lnkn/blog/src/pages/Snickerdoodle_Cookies/index.md

 image: Snickerdoodle1.jpeg
 lead: The softest Snickerdoodle Cookies out there.
 ---
-*These cinnamon and sugar cookies are just what you need!
+*These Snickerdoodle Cookies are just what you need.
+With the perfect combination of cinnamon and sugar, you will be happy you made a batch of these cookies.
 This easy recipe is quick and makes just the softest cookies.
 I hope you love them!*

-#### Prep time: 10 minutes | Bake time: 12 minutes | Total time: 34 minutes
+#### Prep time: 10 minutes | Bake time: 12 minutes | Total time: 22 minutes

 **Yields: 22 cookies**